The rising popularity of black and white photographs of animals in the wild

 Black and white wildlife prints

-A good black-and-white photo is still a product of toil under Lightroom or Photoshop using modern-day digital incarnations of the same tools, just as their cardboard precursors used to be used in a darkroom.
+A good black-and-white photo is still a product of toil under Lightroom or Photoshop using modern-day digital versions of the same tools, just as their cardboard precursors used to be used in a darkroom.

 Today, digital black and white still demands a development process from the ground up, just as we know colour does.
-The tones of a colour picture may look ok to begin with, but they do not always translate well to black and white if you merely convert.
+The tones of a colour picture may look ok to begin with, but they do not always translate well to black and white if you simply convert.

 A straight conversion of a picture of a red flower among green leaves may render those tones to the same grey, whereas judicial use of a colour control slider can separate the tones appropriately.
 Starting a black-and-white development with the white balance control can separate tones too – the white balance setting of the original colour version may not be suitable for black and white.